Bashirat-Sulyman/Bashirat-Sulyman.github.io/_posts/2025-09-19-Covid-Analysis.md

 This project analyzes **COVID-19 case rates per 100,000 population (7-day rolling average)** in England using publicly available data.
 The goal is to:
-- Visualize case rate trends over time
+- Visualize case rate trends over time.
-- Identify peaks and declines
+- Identify peaks and declines.
-- Provide key statistics and insights for better understanding of the pandemic’s progression
+- Provide key statistics and insights for better understanding of the pandemic’s progression.

 ---